Computer Consultant II

 2) Previous experience installing, troubleshooting or supporting audiovisual equipment;

-3) Familiarity with the University of Michigan computing environment, including as desktop computers, networked printers,
+3) Familiarity with the University of Michigan computing environment, including desktop computers, networked printers,

 and collaborative cloud-based applications;